z3cka/formation/README.md

 cd formation
 ./slay 2>&1 | tee ~/slay.log
 ```
-Just follow the prompts and you’ll be fine. 👌
+Just follow the prompts and you’ll be fine.

 :warning: Warning: I advise against running [this script](slay) unless you understand what it’s doing to your computer.

-I created this based on my own preferences; your mileage may vary.
+Mina created this based on her own preferences; I updated it to include things I need for work, including R, Creative Cloud, and other stuff.
+Your mileage will vary.

 Once the script is done, quit and relaunch Terminal.

 It is highly recommended to run the script regularly to keep your computer up to date.

-Your last Formation run will be saved to `~/slay.log`.
+Your last FoRmation run will be saved to `~/slay.log`.
 To review it, run `less ~/slay.log`.

-That's it! :sparkles:

 ## What it sets up
 The setup process will install: